This post may contain affiliate links. Please read my full disclosure

 It’s the online course for new transcribers that goes into great detail on moving up from beginner to pro.

-I checked out a highly-rated, easy-to-comprehend CHEAP course (this one) but it fell just a little bit short of getting me over the hump from knowing how to do transcription from home to actually doing it for a living.
+To be honest, I checked out a highly-rated, easy-to-comprehend CHEAP course (this one).
+It was good but it fell just a little bit short of getting me over the hump from knowing how to do transcription from home to actually doing it for a living.

 I was given well thought-out suggestions on the right tools, like: